jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 sudo dpkg -i https://releases.hashicorp.com/vagrant/2.2.9/vagrant_2.2.9_x86_64.deb
 ```

 After executing this command on the Vivaldi packages, you will receive an error message.
 What is it telling you and why?
 You will notice that `dpkg` command found that it had a *dependency*, can you locate that *dependency* on [http://packages.ubuntu.com](http://packages.ubuntu.com "packages")?
+In the commands below we will introduce the install command or the `-i` flag, which stands for `install`.

 __Example Usage:__